movementlabsxyz/ffs/protocol/mcr/cli/deployer/docs/cli/README.md

 ###### **Subcommands:**

-* `where` — Run config with all parameters passed explicitly as CLI flags
+* `where` — Run config with all parameters passed explicitly as CLI flags.
+See Orfile documentation for more details: <https://github.com/movementlabsxyz/orfile>
-* `using` — Run config with parameters from environment variables, config files, and CLI flags
+* `using` — Run config with parameters from environment variables, config files, and CLI flags.
+See Orfile documentation for more details: <https://github.com/movementlabsxyz/orfile>

 ## `mcr-protocol-deployer eth apply where`

-Run config with all parameters passed explicitly as CLI flags
+Run config with all parameters passed explicitly as CLI flags.
+See Orfile documentation for more details: <https://github.com/movementlabsxyz/orfile>

 **Usage:** `mcr-protocol-deployer eth apply where [OPTIONS] --signer-identifier <SIGNER_IDENTIFIER> --fork-url <FORK_URL> --contract-admin <CONTRACT_ADMIN>`